paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/talks.md

 #### Upcoming conferences, workshops and seminars
  *  January 2022 : University of Lyon, LAHRA seminar.
  *  February 2022 : University Paris-Sorbonne.
+ *  June 2022 : European Rural History Conference, Uppsala.
+Session organized with Cédric Chambru on "Social conflicts in early modern Europe: New tools and new perspectives".
  *  2022 : World Economic History Conference, session organized by Guillaume Daudin and Loïc Charles, “New approaches to assess the consequences of trade agreements”.

 #### Past events